SeunD1/SeunD1/README.md

 I am skilled in Management, Networking, Strategic Planning.
 Strong business development professional with a Master of Science (MSc) focused in Computer Science from University of Ibadan, Nigeria, West Africa.

-I am currently having my masters' in data science at Ulster University
+I am currently at Ulster University for my master’s in data science.

 I am open to project collaboration with like-minded tech-enthusiast